Blakiston, South Australia

 Blakiston is a town in the Australian state of South Australia.
 The town is located approximately 36 km south-east of the state capital of Adelaide, adjacent to the Princes Highway.
 Its postal code is 5250 – though it has no post office.
 Post is delivered to the neighbouring town of Littlehampton which shares the post code.
 The town and surrounding countryside, a mixture of pastureland and eucalypt forest, make up around 16 square kilometres.
 At the 2021 census, the locality of Blakiston had a population of 377 and a median age of 46.

 There are no signs or markers to indicate that Blakiston is separate from nearby Littlehampton, and they are increasingly indistinguishable as housing developments encroach.

 History

-Blakiston has been occupied by European settlers since 1846.
+Blakiston was founded by European settlers 1846.
 The town was founded by Francis Davison and named for his ancestral home, Blakiston Hall in County Durham.
 Variant spellings of the name were used until 1850.